First light from tidal disruption events: Introduction

 In this paper, we carry out the first radiation-hydrodynamics simulations of disc formation using a meshless numerical approach.
 Realistic parameters of the problem are considered by using the same strategy as \cite{bonnerot2020-realistic} that consists in treating the self-crossing shock through an injection of outflowing gas according to the properties obtained from a local numerical study of this initial interaction \citep{lu2020}.
 Radiation is produced though free-free emission at shocks and then evolved using the flux-limited diffusion (FLD) technique, which is appropriate given the large optical thickness of the stellar debris.
 Its impact on the gas dynamics through radiation pressure as the disc forms is also accounted for as well as the associated adiabatic losses.
 Through the amount of radiation leaving the system, we are able to evaluate the emerging luminosity, which represents the first\footnote{Prior to the return of the debris to the black hole, emission may occur due to hydrogen recombination within the stream \citep{kasen2010}.
-However, the luminosity of this signal is of $L_{\rm rec} \lesssim 10^{41} \ergpers$, which has so far not been detected and is much fainter than that following the formation of an accretion disc.} detectable signal from a TDE.
+However, the luminosity of this signal is of $L_{\rm rec} \lesssim 10^{41} \ergpers$, which has so far not been detected and is much fainter than that following the formation of an accretion disc.
+As it passes at pericenter, the stream also experiences dissipation due to strong vertical compression.
+However, the resulting internal energy injection is much lower than that associated with disc formation and the photons produced are more susceptible to adiabatic losses due to the stream compactness.} detectable signal from a TDE.

 The paper is presented as follows.
 We describe in Section \ref{sec:meshless} the meshless simulations used by explaining our initial conditions as well as the numerical treatment for the coupled evolution of gas and radiation.
 The results are presented in Section \ref{sec:results} starting from radiative diffusion from the secondary shocks experienced by the debris and the resulting formation of an accretion disc.
 We then study the transport of radiation through the gas until it emerges from the system as well as the properties of the outflowing matter.
 A discussion is included in Section \ref{sec:discussion} and we summarize our findings in Section \ref{sec:summary}.